Can You Get a Medical Card for Crohn's Disease in Arizona?

 Cannabis is often used as an analgesic to treat many different conditions.
 Pain is a common side effect of Crohn’s disease.

-Cannabis may be appealing to some patients as a “natural” product.
+Cannabis is appealing to some patients as a “natural” alternative to pharmaceutical drugs.

-Some patients wish to try complementary treatments as an alternative to or together with conventional prescription medications.
+Some patients wish to try complementary treatments alongside conventional prescription medications.

 The extent to which patients use cannabis to treat their symptoms largely comes down to the individual and the advice they receive from doctors.
-Some patients may use cannabis to control one particular symptom, such as pain, and choose to follow a more conventional course of treatment to combat the disease as a whole.
+Some patients use cannabis for a specific symptom, such as chronic pain.

-What Does Science Say About Cannabis Use to Treat Crohn's?
+What Does Science Say About Cannabis for Crohn's?

-In a 2011 study on cannabis use for Crohn's disease, Naftali et al. observed that medical cannabis was associated with an improvement in disease activity.
-Complete remission was achieved in 5 of 11 subjects in the cannabis group in a 2013 study by the same lead author.
-Only 1 of 10 subjects experienced complete remission in the placebo group.
+In a 2011 study on cannabis use for Crohn's disease, Naftali et al. observed that medical cannabis was associated with a significant improvement in disease activity in 21 of 30 patients.
+Complete remission was shown in 5 of 11 participants in the cannabis group in a 2013 study by the same lead author.
+Only 1 of 10 subjects in the placebo group experienced complete remission.

 Anecdotal Evidence Supports Cannabis’s Role in Treating Crohn’s

-Because scientific data on cannabis’s role in treating Crohn’s disease is limited, anecdotal evidence can be useful for understanding how cannabis may affect you.
-According to Crohn’s and Colitis Canada, IBD patients taking cannabis to relieve symptoms reported improvements in joint pain, abdominal pain, and cramping after using cannabis.
-These same patients also noted improvements in sleep, diarrhea, nausea, and appetite after consuming marijuana.
+According to Crohn’s and Colitis Canada, IBD patients taking cannabis to relieve symptoms reported improvements in joint pain, abdominal pain, and cramping.
+The same patients also noted improvements in sleep, diarrhea, nausea, and appetite after consuming marijuana.

 Consult an MMJ Doctor About Cannabis for Crohn's Disease

-Medical conditions like Crohn's and colitis can be debilitating and that's why it's only natural to search for ways to alleviate their symptoms.
-Cannabis may help to treat Crohn's disease symptoms (especially pain and nausea) with minimal side effects, resulting in an improved quality of life.
+Medical conditions like Crohn's and ulcerative colitis are often debilitating.
+It's natural to search for ways to alleviate the symptoms.
+Cannabis may help to alleviate pain and nausea with minimal side effects.
+This results in an improved quality of life.

-Patients living in certain states may qualify for a medical marijuana card that will give them access to medical-grade cannabis with additional benefits like tax breaks and larger possession limits in selected states.
+Qualifying patients have access to medical-grade cannabis and additional benefits like lower purchase taxes and larger possession limits.
 Find out what you’re eligible for and seek medical guidance if you’re interested in trying marijuana for Crohn’s disease.